mrkkrp/markkarpov.com/post/announcing-megaparsec-5.md

   showErrorComponent :: a -> String
 ```

-Then you build on top of `failure` primitive to report error messages with
+Then you build on the top of `failure` primitive to report error messages
-your data:
+with your data:

 ```haskell
 failure :: MonadParsec e s m